LrGeometry/CircuitBreaker/README.md

 #### `tls`

-Returns a pointer to TLS functions as a `void*` (I think, not sure.
-Lifted from PegaSwitch).
+Returns a pointer to thread local storage as a `void*`.

 #### `mref <offset>`